AndreaScorr/ScorranoAndrea_RT1_assignment/README.md

 id: 6463777

 Write a python node that controls the robot to put all the golden boxes together.
+The final project is located in the main branch of the repository.

 Installing and running
 ----------------------